 Leading a Group Discussion after a Tragedy

-Over the next weeks many youth groups will gather as they normally do on Wednesday or Sunday nights.
-I am sure one of the topics of discussion at these gatherings will be our recent tragedy here in Orlando.
-Church workers are close to my heart and they can sometimes have a difficult job of processing information with those who are highly emotionally charged about an event.
+Over the next weeks, many youth groups will gather as they normally do on Wednesday or Sunday nights.
+I am sure one of the topics of discussion at these gatherings will be the recent tragedy in Broward County.
+Church workers are close to my heart, and they can sometimes have a difficult job of processing information with those who are highly emotionally charged about an event.
 I want to outline the process of discussing events that take place in our nation and in our community following a tragedy.

-As you lead discussion about this tragedy in our community it is important to remember a couple things:
+As you lead discussion about this tragedy in South Florida, it is important to remember a couple things:

 1. Everyone will have a different emotional reaction to the situation.
 Everyone’s emotions are valid and should not be judged.